ietf-wg-cellar/ebml-specification/specification.markdown

 ### XML Schema for EBML Schema

-The following provides an XML Schema [@!XML-SCHEMA] for facilitating verification of an EBML Schema to the definition described in (#ebml-header).
+The following provides an XML Schema [@!XML-SCHEMA] for facilitating verification of an EBML Schema described in (#ebml-schema).

 <{{EBMLSchema.xsd}}